Skip to main content

 Create a planting

-Now click the "+" button, which gives you the option to define a new Planting or Bed:
+Now tap the "+" button, which gives you the option to define a new Bed, Planting or Observation:

 The Create Planting form does not fit on a single screen.
 Here is the rest of it: